marcoscaceres/Locale-Preferences-API/proposal.md

 and in some cases for an attempt at locale identification.

-Also proposed is a "`languageschange`" event, so that scripts can be notified if the user changes the ordering of their preferred locales.
+Also proposed is a "`languageschange`" event, so that scripts can be notified if the user changes the ordering of their preferred languages.

 ## Problem we are trying to solve

-In order to support dynamic localization of content on the client-side, developers need to have access to the user's locale  preferences.
+In order to support dynamic localization of content on the client-side, developers need to have access to the user's language preferences.
 In user agents, this is generally represented as an ordered list  of [BCP47] language tags, which is shared with servers through the `Accept-Language` HTTP header.